balvig/connections/README.md

       connectable_with :like
     end

-This will add following methods:
+Depending on the naming scheme you choose Connections will try to figure out the grammar and add appropriately named methods.
+For example in the case of "Follow" and "Like" the following methods will be added:

     # Follow
     user.follow(other_user) # Creates a 'Follow' connection from user -> other_user